Claude Frankau

-Claude Frankau was the younger son of London barrister F. J. "Fritz" Frankau (1855–1933), and thus grandson of Adolph Frankau (1821–1860), a successful importer of smokers' requisites and founder of the pipe-manufacturing firm Adolph Frankau & Co.
+Claude Frankau was the younger son of London barrister Frederick Joseph "Fritz" Frankau (1855–1933), and thus grandson of Adolph Frankau (1821–1860), a successful importer of smokers' requisites and founder of the pipe-manufacturing firm Adolph Frankau & Co.
+One of Adolph's nephews was the businessman Arthur Frankau whose wife Julia Frankau and son Gilbert Frankau became well-known novelists.